William Hole (artist): Career

 Hole's etchings were also highly regarded, one critic describing them as "perhaps the most wonderful translations of colour and handling, of design and conception and spirit, into another artistic medium ever made, and entitle their author to rank with creative artists of the highest class".

+Hole was an Episcopalian, and attended the Episcopal Church of St James, Goldenacre.
+In 1894 onwards, he undertook to decorate the church, in his spare time and at no charge, with mural paintings, which later led to the commission for his work at the Scottish National Portrait Gallery.